zwang154/lys_instr/paper/paper.md

 # Summary

-Automating scientific measurements has become increasingly important for experimentalists and is now a standard practice in modern laboratories.
-Although many commercial instruments provide their control software, researchers often need to coordinate multiple devices within a unified workflow.
-While several workflow management frameworks exist, they are typically broad in scope and require substantial effort to adapt to specific experimental setups.
-We present `lys_instr`, a Python package designed for experimentalists to build customizable graphical user interfaces (GUIs) and automate device-based scientific workflows.
-The package features a streamlined, asynchronous architecture optimized for iterative device manipulation and data acquisition, enabling efficient definition and execution of nested measurement processes from the GUI. `lys_instr` also integrates seamlessly with the `lys` platform [@Nakamura:2023] for data visualization and post-analysis.
-These features allow users to rapidly construct flexible control systems for complex experimental workflows with minimal time and coding effort.
+Modern experiments increasingly demand automation frameworks capable of coordinating diverse scientific instruments while remaining flexible and easy to customize.
+Existing solutions, however, often require substantial adaptation or manual handling of low-level communication and threading.
+We present `lys_instr`, a Python package that addresses these challenges through an object-oriented, multi-layered architecture for instrument control, workflow coordination, and GUI construction.
+It enables researchers to rapidly build responsive, asynchronous measurement systems with minimal coding effort.
+Seamlessly integrated with the `lys` platform [@Nakamura:2023], `lys_instr` unifies experiment control, data acquisition, and visualization, offering an efficient foundation for next-generation, automation-driven experimental research.

 # Statement of need